bernie-skipole/indi/README.md

 mqtttoredis(mqtt_host, redis_host)

 ```
 Substitute your own MQTT server ip address for 10.34.167.1 in the above example.

+### indiredis.tools

+The tools module is a set of Python functions, which your gui may use if convenient.
+These read the
+indi devices and properties from redis, returning Python lists and dictionaries, and provides
+functions to transmit indi commands by publishing to redis.

 ### The web service

-The web service or gui is not specified, typically a web framework would be used to write code that can read
-and write to a local redis service.
+Typically your own web framework would be used to write code that can read and write to a redis service.

-As the code for this project is developed, the redis keys will be defined and documented in the github wiki.
+A demonstration web service is provided, webdemo.py, together with support code and files beneath directories
+webcode and webdata.
+This requires the 'skipole' web framework to be installed; "pip install skipole".
+The webdemo.py file and the web directories are not needed if you are just using the indiredis package.

 ### mqtt and redis - why?